 Upcoming: Adobe Creative Cloud integration

-Daminion server will soon release integration with Adobe Creative Cloud Suite.
+Daminion can be integrated with Adobe Creative Cloud Suite via Daminion Connector.
 This brings Daminion another step closer to integration.
 Combining your MAM and DAM video editing workflow into your digital asset management workflow.

 Imagine searching your production assets from within your favourite CC app and adding them to your project!